-Course Course Title Credits

-MI501 Peoples and Cultures of Micronesia 3

-MI502 History of Micronesia 3

-MI503 Contemporary Issues and Problems 3

-Required Research Methodology Course: (3 credit hours)

-(One course appropriate to student's area of research)

-Course Course Title Credits BI412G Biometrics 4 PY413G Research Methodology in the Behavioral Sciences 3 MI513 Research Methodology in Social Sciences 3

-(At least 15 hours selected with the approval of advisor)

-Course Course Title Credits

-AN/SO405G Community Development 3

-PY413G Research Methodology in the Behavioral Sciences 3

-PY455G Psychology of Women 3

-PY502 Micronesia and Mental Health 3

-BA710 Advanced Topics in International Business 3

-HI444G Modern Pacific History from 1850 to Present 3

-HI450G Topics in Pacific History 3

-MI/EV506 Physical Geography of Micronesia 3

-MI/PI508 Micronesian Philosophy 3

-MI510 Governance of Island Polities 3

-MI512 Guam/Chamorro Studies 3

-MI514 Health and Human Adaptation in Micronesia 3

-MI/EV517 Cultural Ecology 3

-MI518 Religion, Magic, and Myth in Micronesia 3

-MI520 Economic Development and Change in Micronesia 3

-MI599a,b,c,d Readings in Micronesian Studies 3

-MI691a,b,c,d Seminar in Micronesian Studies 3
+Course Course Title Credits MI501 Peoples and Cultures of Micronesia 3 MI502 History of Micronesia 3 MI503 Contemporary Issues and Problems 3 earch Methodology Course: (3 credit hours) propriate to student's area of research) Course Course Title Credits BI412G Biometrics 4 PY413G Research Methodology in the Behavioral Sciences 3 MI513 Research Methodology in Social Sciences 3 Electives: (15 ((At least 15 hor credit hours) urs selected with the approval of advisor) Course AN/SO405G PY413G PY455G PY502 BA710 HI444G HI450G MI/EV506 MI/PI508 MI510 MI512 MI512 MI514 MI/EV517 MI518 MI520 Course Title Community Development Research Methodology in the Behavioral Sciences Psychology of Women Micronesia and Mental Health Advanced Topics in International Business Modern Pacific History from 1850 to Present Topics in Pacific History Physical Geography of Micronesia Micronesian Philosophy Governance of Island Polities Guam/Chamorro Studies Health and Human Adaptation in Micronesia Cultural Ecology Religion, Magic, and Myth in Micronesia Economic Development and Change in Micronesia Credits 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 MI599a,b,c,d Readings in Micronesian Studies 3 MI691a,b,c,d Seminar in Micronesian Studies 3

-- = A student shall not take more than 9 credit hours of "G" courses. - = Either AN405G or SO405G may be taken, but not both. - These courses may be taken more than once for credit provided that the topics are substantially different.
+= A student shall not take more than 9 credit hours of "G" courses.

+- = Either AN405G or SO405G may be taken, but not both. - = These courses may be taken more than once for credit provided that the topics are substantially different.